controlm/automation-api-community-solutions/110-mft-file-watcher-example/readme.md

 A File Watcher job enables you to detect the successful completion of a file transfer activity that creates or deletes a file.
 Once the file is arrived or deleted, the successor job can be triggered.
 For more information, see the code reference on the [Automation API Code Reference documentation page](https://docs.bmc.com/docs/display/public/workloadautomation/Control-M+Automation+API+-+Code+Reference).

+## Prerequisites
+The file watcher job type requires Control-M V9.0.18.100 (fixpack 1).
+This flow was created and tested against V9.0.18.200.

 ## Example

 Below a screenshot of the example from the web gui: